Skip to main content

 Unveiling Earthquake History at Skilak Lake, Alaska

-Hannah Brewer (WHOI) and Tim Kane (WHOI) prepare to deploy an OBS on Skilak Lake.
+Tim Kane (WHOI) on the float rig supporting the OBS on Skilak Lake, Alaska.
 This is part of a USGS effort, in collaboration with partners from the Woods Hole Oceanographic Institution Ocean Bottom Seismic Instrument Center, to create a record of past earthquakes from Skilak Lake on the Kenai Peninsula of Alaska.

-Hannah Brewer (WHOI) and Tim Kane (WHOI) prepare to deploy an OBS on Skilak Lake.
+Tim Kane (WHOI) on the float rig supporting the OBS on Skilak Lake, Alaska.
 This is part of a USGS effort, in collaboration with partners from the Woods Hole Oceanographic Institution Ocean Bottom Seismic Instrument Center, to create a record of past earthquakes from Skilak Lake on the Kenai Peninsula of Alaska.

 Unveiling Earthquake History at Skilak Lake, Alaska